 - 2 tbsp chia seeds

-Combine fruit, lemon juice and honey in a small saucepan.
+Combine fruit, lemon juice and syrup in a small saucepan.
 Bring to a simmer.

 Simmer for roughly 15 minutes over low to medium heat.
 Keeping an eye on it and stirring occasionally until it's bubbling and the fruit is breaking down.

 Remove from heat and stir in chia seeds.
 Incorporate well.

 Transfer to jar and let sit for at least 15 minutes to allow everything to gel together.